James Shepherd (doctor)

 James Shepherd (2 February 1847 – 29 March 1926) was a Scottish physician and missionary known for his work in the Indian mission field.
-Most notably, he founded the celebrated Rajputana Mission Hospital in Udaipur.
+He founded the Rajputana Mission Hospital in Udaipur.

 Early life

 James Shepherd was born on February 2, 1847, in Aberdeen, Scotland.
 He was one of four sons and two daughters, none of whom ever got married.
 From a young age, he was considered very bright, receiving a number of awards from Aberdeen Grammar School.
 While his father did not push him to pursue missionary work, Shepherd and his family belonged to St. Nicholas Lane Church, where Shepherd took a bible class that is thought to have influenced his decision to do so.

 Education

 After deciding to become a missionary, Shepherd prepared thoroughly, focusing his attention both on medicine and the Gospel.
 In 1868, he graduated from Aberdeen University, and in 1871, he received an M.B., C.M., followed by an M.D. in 1873.
 During this time, he also attended the Divinity Hall of the United Presbyterian Church in Edinburgh for theological training.
 Although Shepherd enjoyed this period of education, he also longed to get out into the real world and do real work.